 “Tourtière” in Summertime

 The story behind a traditional holiday meat pie, cooked in summer on the “barbie”.

 What French Canadians call a “tourtière” or also “pâté à la viande” is a traditional meat pie, often prepared for holiday party buffets but available all year long in grocery shops.
 There are various recipes and every family or region has its speciality.
 The pie filling commonly consists of a combination of ground meat, and in some regions, pieces of game meat.
 What makes this simple dish taste unique to Canadian folkloric cuisine is the signature seasoning and there is always more than one pie in the oven on Christmas and New Year’s celebrations.
-Probably all influenced by British and French colonization, other savoury pies like chicken or salmon pies are also part of the food culture and are made in ways you won’t really find anywhere else.
-In Australia, meat pies are iconic and are made in different distinct ways and variations as well.
-They are available in bakeries in single sizes and are mostly consumed as take-away food.
-I’ll get back to the Aussie pies later on.
+Probably all influenced by British and French colonization, other Québec-style savoury pies like chicken or salmon pies are also made in ways you won’t really find anywhere else.
+In Australia, meat pies are iconic and are made in different variations as well.
+They are available in bakeries in single sizes and are mostly consumed as takeaway food.
 While writing this post I discovered the cute little “mince tarts”, which awoke my curiosity.
-They looked very cute with the top crust shaped as a star.
-I researched about the ingredients used for the filling, and it turns out “meatmince” is actually not minced meat.
+I researched the ingredients used for the filling, and it turns out “meatmince” is actually not minced meat.
 That sounds pretty much the same, which confused me at first!
 The mixture combines dry fruits, nuts, spices and liquor.
 It is a sweet Christmas treat that is traditionally from Britain.
 Originally, it was made with minced meat and spices, a bit like the Canadian tourtières, and the “meatmince” naming has been retained.

 Pork and beef "tourtières" meat pies making • Photos © Bottle and Brush Studio 2020